cypress-io/circleci-orb/docs/examples.md

 ## any-artifacts

 Stores additional folders like "mochawesome-report" or code coverage folder as a CircleCI artifact.
-Related option "artifacts".
+Related option [artifacts](#artifacts).

 ```yaml
 version: 2.1